The 25th Street Extension is now complete! The roadway opened to traffic on December 10, 2013.

-The extension of 25th Street to Idylwyld Drive is a major roadway that will provide access to the central business district in a more way, and improve traffic flow throughout the downtown area.
-Click to view plans and images.
+The extension of 25th Street to Idylwyld Drive is a major roadway that will provide access to the central business district and improve traffic flow throughout the downtown area.

 The first phase of the project, completed in 2006, involved the rehabilitation of 25th Street from Spadina Crescent to 2nd Avenue North, including curb-to-curb reconstruction of the roadway to expand the width; installation of additional left-turn bays; and streetscaping.